Sarahjdes/100-days-of-code/log.md

 **Today's Progress**: Learned about nodeJS

 **Thoughts** To me, Node was that thing I would use to run either scripts or projects.
 I could also use NPM to download packages.
 This is all I knew about it!
 I found an interesting series of videos about it on LearnCode.academy, so I've been watching those and trying my own stuff on the side.
 Fun fun fun!
 I already understand a bit more how it works.

+### Day 30: February 3rd 2017, Friday

+**Today's Progress**: Worked an automatisation script (BASH) for work purposes

+**Thoughts** When people ask me how I studied to be a teacher (wasn't my jam after all), started working as a trainer in an EdTech startup and ended in the dev department, I can't help it but quote Bill Gates : « I choose a lazy person to do a hard job because a lazy person will find an easy way to do it. » I had a lot of copy-paste jobs, which I hated.
+So slowly, I started looking into our app code to create very simple scripts that would do the job for me.
+Smart, uh?
+So today, I found out one of my colleagues had a humongous job to do.
+So I jumped right in and developed a script, making sure it would be reusable.
+Once I ran my script, the whole thing took about 7 minutes. « Woah, and how do I learn to do that? » Baby steps ;)